-Next Monday we will be joined by Terry Hewitt who will share with us his thoughts on the 80+ images selected for entry to the third competition of our season, ‘Patterns and Shapes’.
-This departure from our familiar rotation of competition themes attracted a strong response and entries have been restricted to 2 mono and 2 colour images.
+On Monday evening we were joined by Terry Hewitt who shared with members his thoughts on the images selected for entry to the third competition of our season, ‘Patterns and Shapes’.
+This departure from our familiar rotation of competition themes attracted a wide variety of inventive images, seen and manufactured.
+Terry’s enthusiasm and love of photography was clear to all.
+His gentle and humorous style, his desire to share with others his knowledge and carefully assembled thoughts on each image were refreshing.

 Our speaker, Rob Evans could surely hear the excited chatter in the pub about his presentation as he travelled back down the M6 to Birkenhead.